rainbowdashlabs/sql-java/docs/02/tables.md

 Everything in our databases is stored in tables.

 Creating and dropping is a very important skill.
-OF course there is much more, but we will take it slow for now.
+Of course there is much more, but we will take it slow for now.

 # Creating a table